No Fees Unless We Win (206) 919-3215

 Slip and fall incidents are the most common type of premise liability cases, so much so that premise liability is also called slip and fall liability.
 An example of a slip and fall case might be slipping and breaking your arm in a grocery store because of standing water.
 It might also involve slipping and falling on ice in front of a business.
 In both examples, a property owner should know about these issues and take care to solve them before an injury happens.

-Proving Negligence in a Premise Liability Case
+Proving Negligence in a Seattle Premise Liability Case

 Proving someone was negligent in the upkeep or ownership of their property requires four things: